2023-2024 Catalog [ARCHIVED CATALOG]

 Faculty

 ANNA C. DIEDESCH (2017) Chair and Associate Professor.
-BA, Washington State University; AuD, Wichita State University; PhD, Vanderbilt University; AuD graduate advisor (audiology).
+BA, Washington State University; AuD, Wichita State University; PhD, Vanderbilt University.
+Program director (audiology and speech-language pathology), AuD graduate advisor (audiology).

 DAVID L. EVANS (2014) Associate Professor.
-BA, University of Colorado-Boulder; MA, University of Maine; PhD, University of Nebraska-Lincoln; undergraduate advisor (speech-language pathology).
+BA, University of Colorado-Boulder; MA, University of Maine; PhD, University of Nebraska-Lincoln; SLP graduate advisor (speech-language pathology).

 KIMBERLY A. PETERS (2002) Professor.
 BA, Trinity College; MA, PhD, University of Connecticut.
-Undergraduate advisor; director, aural rehabilitation clinics & undergraduate advisor (audiology).
+Undergraduate advisor; director, aural rehabilitation clinics (audiology).

 STERLING SHEFFIELD (2023) Associate Professor.
-BS, Brigham Young University; MA, University of Iowa; PhD, Vanderbilt University.
+BS, Brigham Young University; MA, University of Iowa; PhD, Vanderbilt University (audiology).

 JENNIFER THISTLE (2017) Associate Professor.
 Alfred University; MEd, Fitchburg State College; MS, Emerson College; PhD, Pennsylvania State University; post-baccalaureate advisor (speech-language pathology).